 NBIS will continue to develop components in the Human Protein Atlas (HPA) which since long is an ELIXIR Core Data Resource and now also a Global Core Biodata Resource.
-We will also continue making the Metabolic Atlas (MA; genome-scale metabolic models) integrated with other ELIXIR resources.
-Already in 2019, curated metabolic maps were integrated in HPA.
+We will continue to maintain the Metabolic Atlas (MA; genome-scale metabolic models).